 We officiate the game far better than even just 5 years ago.
 Rules have tightened up allowing officials to penalize a team and, in some cases, ejecting players for using their head and helmet to tackle or block.
 Players had to adjust not only for their team but for themselves.
 The consequences on the field became stricter and the care became more efficient.
 Stricter consequences helped the game evolve in recent years.
 Some may think that this is not for the better because the old school in them still love the aggressiveness and they miss that.
 For me as a coach the game is more artistic and I enjoy coaching the strategy and the physical development to players.
 We are evolving and ultimately it is a good thing.
 I feel comfortable with the direction we are going we’re going.
 We continue to study the science of concussions with the hopes of treating them better.
 But I also feel comfortable that eventually we are going to get to the point where we can prevent them all together.

 Coach Mike Brown brings Leadership and excitement to everything that he does.
-As an Assistant Football Coach at Basha High School, he has transformed numerous lives on and off the field.
+As a long-time football coach, he has transformed numerous lives on and off the field.
 Coach is also a very attentive and professional Realtor.
 I highly recommend having a discussion with him about any topic imaginable- but you’ll get bonus points if it’s about Football or Real Estate!

 Be sure to contact Home Hazard Prevention for any of your personal or family safety needs.
 From mobile CPR training to car seat education to infant safety (and much more!)
 HHP is here to help!
 Remember, a complete safety program does not have to be expensive or time-consuming.
 As a group of professional firefighters, there is no one more qualified than us to help keep your family safe!
 (480) 448-0266 or Nick@HomeHazardPrevention.com

 ©HHP, LLC 2012-2021